cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/cloudify_cluster_manager_cli/_index.md

 are random.

 * **WARNING:** At the end of the installation, a file named `secret_credentials_file.yaml` will be created in the current directory.
 This file includes the credentials in clear text.
-Please, remove it after reviewing it or store it in a safe location.
+Please remove it after reviewing it or store it in a safe location.

-### Installing a {{< param product_name >}} cluster
+### Installing a {{< param product_name >}} Cluster
 Now that the configuration file is completed, we can move on to the cluster installation using the following command: